isomerpages/enterprisesg-sac-old/_services/0i-apply-for-accreditation.md

 second_nav_title: "Accreditation Services"
 ---

+## Who can Apply?
+The SAC accreditation schemes are open to all conformity assessment bodies (CABs) such as laboratories, inspection and certification bodies.

 ## How to Get Accredited?

 It can take between three to six months for organisations to obtain their SAC accreditation.
 This is dependent on a number of factors, such as the degree of the organisation’s compliance with requirements, the complexity of scope of accreditation and the availability of witnessing and clearance of incidences of non-conformance highlighted during the assessment.
 The SAC application process covers: